Aliases for PCSK2 Gene

 GeneCards Summary for PCSK2 Gene

 PCSK2 (Proprotein Convertase Subtilisin/Kexin Type 2) is a Protein Coding gene.
-Diseases associated with PCSK2 include hyperproinsulinemia and adrenocorticotropic hormone deficiency.
-Among its related pathways are Transport to the Golgi and subsequent modification and Neuroscience.
+Diseases associated with PCSK2 include polycystic kidney disease, autosomal dominant and hyperproinsulinemia.
+Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
 GO annotations related to this gene include protein complex binding and endopeptidase activity.
 An important paralog of this gene is PCSK1.

 UniProtKB/Swiss-Prot for PCSK2 Gene